Dr. Ruth Patrick

 They are in good company.
 Dr. Patrick’s pioneering research, begun in the 1940s and dubbed the Patrick Principle, became the fundamental principle on which all environmental science and management is based.
 Dr. Patrick proved that biological diversity holds the key to understanding the environmental problems affecting an ecosystem.

 Called “a den mother for generations of scientists,” and a “visionary ecologist,” Dr. Patrick grew as adept in the boardroom as in the lab.
-She has long filled the role of advisor, director, and trustee for corporations, governments, and nonprofits.
-For seven decades, she has championed environmental protection, mentoring future scientists and inspiring many others by the example of her life and work.
+She filled the role of advisor, director, and trustee for corporations, governments, and nonprofits.
+For seven decades, she championed environmental protection, mentoring future scientists and inspiring many others by the example of her life and work.
 Learn more about Dr. Ruth Patrick by viewing her biography, list of positions and activities, honors and awards, and publications.

 See what others have written about her: